onemarcfifty/MQTT-Orchestrate/README.md

 Ansible is great for automation.
 I use it to distribute files and/or software or to run backups etc. However, the use case here is to have tasks be started _synchronously_ (within the possible jitter of the mqtt subscribe which is below 100 ms in my case).
 The choice for MQTT was quickly made because I have it running already in my environment and it serves the purpose with no additional cost.
 Furthermore, mosquitto is very lightweight (the alternative solutions may use java or python etc...)

+Also - this Orchestrator does NOT require a direct network connection between the nodes, as long as they can reach the same MQTT Server!
+Very useful if you have them in different (V)LANs.

 ## Pre-requisites and requirements

 You need the following environment and/or software installed